Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Introduction

-In order to learn the proposed motion-as-option network to meet our network design goal, we need to prepare the training samples both with and without optical flow maps.
-A straightforward approach to accomplish this is intentionally discarding optical flow maps in VOS training samples.
-However, to maximize the property of motion-as-option network that optical flow maps are not always required, we additionally adopt salient object detection (SOD) samples to learn the network with larger amount of data.
-When VOS samples are used as training data, optical flow maps are fed into the motion encoder, and whereas when SOD samples are used as training data, RGB images are fed into the motion encoder.
-The proposed collaborative network learning strategy is carefully designed for the proposed motion-as-option network and thus can greatly increase its ability.

-After trained with collaborative learning strategy, the motion-as-option network can deal with both RGB images and optical flow maps as motion input.
-Therefore, during inference, it can generate two different predictions depending on which domain is used as motion input.
-In order to automatically adopt optimal source information, we also propose an output selection algorithm.
-For each frame, we calculate and compare overall confidence scores of two outputs, and select one as a final output based on the calculated scores.
-Compared to conventional soft ensemble methods, our selection algorithm is proven to be more effective for motion-as-option network.
+To train the motion-as-option network effectively, we prepare training samples with and without optical flow maps.
+While a straightforward approach is to discard optical flow maps in some VOS training samples, we further enhance our training by incorporating SOD samples.
+When using VOS samples, optical flow maps are fed into the motion encoder, while SOD samples use RGB images.
+This collaborative learning strategy leverages a larger dataset to maximize the network's flexibility.
+After training, the motion-as-option network can handle both RGB images and optical flow maps as motion inputs.
+During inference, it can generate two predictions based on the input type.
+To select the optimal prediction, we propose an output selection algorithm that calculates and compares overall confidence scores for the two outputs, choosing the one with the higher score.
+This method proves more effective than conventional soft ensemble approaches for the motion-as-option network.

-On public benchmark datasets for unsupervised VOS, i.e., DAVIS 2016~\cite{DAVIS} validation set, FBMS~\cite{FBMS} test set, YouTube-Objects~\cite{YTOBJ} dataset, and Long-Videos~\cite{LVID} dataset, our approach achieves state-of-the-art performance, while maintaining real-time inference speed.
-Each proposed component is also demonstrated to be effective by extensive analysis.
-We believe that our proposed simple, fast, and strong solution takes a meaningful step toward useful and applicable VOS system, and can serve as a solid baseline for future VOS research.
+On public benchmark datasets for unsupervised VOS, including the DAVIS 2016~\cite{DAVIS} validation set, the FBMS~\cite{FBMS} test set, the YouTube-Objects~\cite{YTOBJ} dataset, and the Long-Videos~\cite{LVID} dataset, our approach achieves state-of-the-art performance while maintaining real-time inference speed.
+Extensive analysis confirms the effectiveness of each proposed component.
+Our solution is both simple and fast, offering robust performance that represents a significant advancement toward practical VOS systems.
+It also establishes a solid baseline for future research in the field.

-The summary of our contributions is as follows: \begin{itemize}[leftmargin=0.2in] \item We propose a motion-as-option network that optionally leverages motion cues to reduce motion dependency of the network.
-As it uses motion cues as optional, it can also run without optical flow maps.

-\item We propose a collaborative network learning strategy to effectively learn the proposed network by leveraging its unique property that motion cues are not always required.

-\item We propose a novel output selection algorithm for motion-as-option network that adaptively selects optimal prediction result based on confidence score calculation.

-\item While maintaining a simple architecture and fast inference speed, our proposed approach achieves state-of-the-art performance on all benchmark datasets. \end{itemize}